This article was last updated on October 30th, 2020

 If you are after true one-pot cooking make sure you choose a slow cooker with a browning/sauteing feature.

-Fancy looks of your slow cooker is another feature to be considered at this time so that it can match the decor of your kitchen etc. Some of the low-end cookers are fancier then high-end cookers.
+The fancy looks of your slow cooker are another feature to be considered at this time so that it can match the decor of your kitchen etc. Some of the low-end cookers are fancier than high-end cookers.

 What To Look For When Choosing a Slow Cooker